ArvindArchu/NOPe-1Ad/README.md

-Hey, I'm NOPe, a student interested in programming and computer science who works on projects for fun
+Hey, I'm Arvind, a freshman interested in programming and computer science who works on projects for fun.

 <!---